Home Buying Process in Colorado

 Recent data shows this impact clearly: 50% of Denver Metro homes now require price reductions, and 60% of sellers offer concessions to attract buyers.
 The median 29-day listing period reflects slower absorption rates compared to the frenzied pandemic market.

 First-time homebuyers face particular challenges, with many priced out of neighborhoods they could have afforded when rates were lower.
 This rate environment continues to suppress natural housing demand in spite of strong local employment.
+Additionally, low mortgage rates during the pandemic drove a surge in home prices as buyers rushed to secure favorable terms before potential increases.

 Seller Concessions and Market Shifts

 These concessions, ranging from rate buy-downs to closing cost coverage, indicate a market equalizing rather than collapsing.
 With approximately half of listed homes experiencing price reductions, sellers are strategically adjusting to maintain competitiveness while preserving core property values, suggesting a market correction rather than bubble conditions.
+Well-staged homes can still attract multiple offers, highlighting the importance of effective marketing and pricing strategies.

 Supply and Demand Analysis